webguru103/smooch-docs/pages/guide/becoming-an-integration-partner.md

 Become an integration partner to:

-- easily acquire API credentials from Smooch app owners [OAuth](/guide/oauth/) for your integration
+- easily acquire API credentials from Smooch app owners via [OAuth](/guide/oauth/) for your integration

 - place your integration in the [Smooch marketplace](https://app.smooch.io/integrations)